Omar-AAyman/Content-Scheduler/README.md

 Hey there!
 Content Scheduler is a slick Laravel app that makes it easy to create, schedule, and publish posts across multiple platforms.
 Built with Laravel 10, PHP 8.1, MySQL, and a clean Bootstrap frontend, it’s got everything you need for managing content like a pro.
 Think secure logins, post scheduling, analytics, and automated publishing all wrapped in clean, well-tested code that shows off solid software craftsmanship.

+**Try it out yourself!** You can test a live demo of the app here: [https://content-scheduler.great-site.net](https://content-scheduler.great-site.net)

 ## What It Does